These exotic viruses that threaten us

 Prevention is better than cure

 For most of these emerging viruses, there are currently no curative treatments or vaccines available for humans.
-Today, the most effective way to combat them is probably to target the vectors that spread them.
+Today, the most effective way to combat them is likely to target the vectors that spread them.
 This is easier said than done, as there are many factors to consider.

 Improve monitoring